 Liposuction Orlando

-When you come in for your consultation with Dr. Spence or Dr. Ovalle, and they will ascertain the elasticity in your skin.
-This is important, as after the fat is removed with liposuction the skin needs to be able to tighten down over its new slimmer contours.
-If you still have good elasticity, loose skin will not be a problem and your skin will tighten down to your slimmer contour.
+When you come in for your consultation with Dr. Spence or Dr. Ovalle, they will ascertain the elasticity in your skin.
+The elasticity of your skin is important because after the desired amount of fat is removed, the skin needs to be able to tighten down over its new slimmer contours.
+If you still have good elasticity, loose skin will not be a problem, and your skin will tighten down to your slimmer contour.

-If our Doctors think you have excess, sagging skin that seems to have lost its elasticity, they may recommend a tummy tuck (often with some amount of liposuction) to remove excess skin instead of only liposuction.
-Of course, this is only applicable to the areas around the abdomen, upper thighs, and flanks.
+If our doctors think you have excess, sagging skin that seems to have lost its elasticity, they may recommend a tummy tuck (often with some amount of liposuction) to remove excess skin instead of only liposuction.
+This is only applicable to the areas around the abdomen, upper thighs, and flanks.

 Is Liposuction Painful?

-Modern liposuction with our skilled team is only minimally invasive.
-This is in sharp contrast to the original procedure that was introduced in the U.S. in the 1980s.
-That involved very aggressive movement of the large cannula under the skin to break loose the unwanted fat cells before suctioning them away.
+Modern day liposuction procedures are minimally invasive thanks to our skilled and wonderful team.
+This is in sharp contrast to the original procedure that was introduced in the U.S. during the 1980s.
+During those days, liposuction procedures involved very aggressive movement of the large cannula under the skin to break the unwanted fat cells loose before suctioning them away.
 This created a good deal of blood loss and subsequent bruising and tissue trauma.
 Patients had to be under general anesthesia.

-Bottom line?
-Most patients equate the pain to more of an aching feeling.
+Most patients equate the pain to more of an aching feeling and less of a sharp or dull pain feeling.
 While it is available, most patients don’t require pain medication beyond over-the-counter options.

-During your consultation, our doctors will pay close attention to your overall body proportions.
-Diagrams are drawn to show the areas to be addressed and photographs are taken.
-Our doctors will evaluate skin tone and elasticity, areas of cellulite, contours of underlying muscle, and bone structure to give you a realistic understanding of the results you can expect.
+During your consultation, our doctors will pay close attention to your overall body proportions, as well as taking your overall health into account.
+A diagram will be drawn to show the areas of fat that will be addressed and after that, a few photographs are taken.
+Our doctors will evaluate skin tone, elasticity, areas of cellulite, contours of underlying muscle, and bone structure.
+After doing so, our doctors will be able to give you a realistic understanding of the results you can expect.

 How do I Prepare for my Liposuction Procedure?

-- Get well hydrated prior to surgery (e.g. drink 8 to 10 glasses of water daily for 3 days prior to surgery).
+• Get hydrated prior to surgery (e.g. drink 8 to 10 glasses of water daily for 3 days prior to surgery).

 How is the Liposuction Procedure Performed?